tj16x/mars_algorithm/README.md

 ```
 It provides more detailed control of the surface generation process, as well as more advanced options to the user.

+## Known problems/bugs

+*Rectangular surfaces from CLI - At present, the CLI of the program generates only square surfaces.

+*Unsupported Johnson distribution types - The program makes use of 4 different types of Johnsons random variables.
+Presently the program has implementetions of all 4 of them but only 2 have been tested and proven to work reliably.
+The Johnson SL and SN distributions still need to be developed further.

 ### UNDER CONSTRUCTION!